ethereum/remix-project/docs/run.md

 The following settings allow you to directly influence the transaction
 execution:

-Environment:
+**Environment:**

 -   `JavaScript VM`: All the transactions will be executed in a sandbox blockchain in the browser.
-This means nothing will be persisted and a page reload will restart a new blockchain from scratch, the old one will not be saved.
+This means nothing will be persisted when you reload the page.
+The JsVM is its own blockchain and on each reload it will start a new blockchain, the old one will not be saved.

--   `Injected Provider`: Remix will connect to an injected web3 provider. `Metamask` is an example of providers that inject web3, thus can be used with this option.
+-   `Injected Provider`: Remix will connect to an injected web3 provider. `Metamask` is an example of a provider that inject web3.

 -   `Web3 Provider`: Remix will connect to a remote node.
-You will need to provide the URL address to the selected
-    provider: geth, parity or any Ethereum client.
+You will need to provide the URL to the selected provider: geth, parity or any Ethereum client.

+**Account:**
 -   Account: the list of accounts associated with the current environment (and their associated balances).
+On the JsVM, you have a choice of 5 accounts.
+If using Injected Web3 with MetaMask, you need to change the account in MetaMask.

+**Gas Limit:**
--   Gas Limit: the maximum amount of gas that can be set for all the transactions created in Remix.
+-   This sets the maximum amount of gas that will be allowed for all the transactions created in Remix.

+**Value:**
--   Value: the amount of value for the next created transaction (this value is always reset to 0 after each transaction execution).
+-   This sets the amount of ETH, WEI, GWEI etc that is sent to a contract or a payable function.  ( Note: payable functions have a red button).
+The value is always reset to 0 after each transaction execution).

  ![](images/a-Runtab-deploy-atAddress.png)

 Initiate Instance
 -----------------

-This section contains the list of compiled contracts and 2 actions:
+-   In the image above the select box is set to Ballot.
+This select box will contain the list of compiled contracts.

--   `At Address` assumes the given address is an instance of the selected contract.
-It is then possible to interact with an already deployed contract.
-There's no check at this point, so be careful when using this feature, and be sure you trust the contract at that address.

 -   `Deploy` send a transaction that deploys the selected contract.
 When the transaction is mined, the newly created instance will be added (this might take several seconds).
 Note that if the `constructor` has parameters, you need to specify them.

+-   `At Address` this is used at access a contract that has already been deployed.
+It assumes that the given address is an instance of the selected contract.  **Note:** There's no check at this point, so be careful when using this feature, and be sure you trust the contract at that address.

 Pending Instances
 -----------------